-Citation with stable link: Philip A. Harland, 'Cappadocians: Strabo on their temple-states and supposed desire for subservience (early first century CE),' Last modified January 2, 2023, http://philipharland.com/Blog/?p=11662.
+Citation with stable link: Philip A. Harland, 'Cappadocians: Strabo on their temple-states and supposed desire for subservience (early first century CE),' Ethnic Relations and Migration in the Ancient World, last modified March 11, 2023, http://philipharland.com/Blog/?p=11662.

 Comments: There are very few ethnographic accounts on the peoples of Cappodocia (in eastern Turkey), so it is worthwhile sharing Strabo’s discussion even though he is not consistently focussed on the customs of the peoples themselves.
 Nonetheless, he does provide a picture of a less urbanized countryside where temples populated by temple servants seem to be among the important centres.
 In particular, he focusses most on the Kataonians’ and the Mazekenians’ resources and temple-states.
 While he mostly refrains from expressing stereotypes concerning Cappadocian peoples, the entire narrative ends with him asserting a very common Greek stereotype regarding easterners or “Asians” generally: namely, that they are averse to freedom and inherently inclined to subservience to kings or others.
 The notion that easterners were by nature servile and effeminate was, of course, a quite important ideology underlying Greco-Roman slavery as a whole and this common perception impacted Phrygians, Carians, Paphlagonians, Cappadocians and other Anatolians that found themselves elsewhere, whether captured by the slave-trade or not.